mxshahan/ec2-automatic-deployment/README.md

 We need few things to know to deploy application automatically in EC2 or any other cloud server

 - Github account
-- AWS or any other cloud server
+- Cloud server (AWS, Digital Ocean etc)
 - Any application (I used nodejs-express server)
+- Use of CLI

 So let's dive in